Multipartite Intrinsic Non-Locality and Device-Independent Conference Key Agreement: Introduction

 In what follows, we first discuss no-signaling and quantum correlation and then proceed to no-signaling and quantum extensions.
 After that, we define a quantum tripartite intrinsic non-locality, which is based on tripartite total correlation, and prove that it is indeed additive, convex, and monotone under local operations and common randomness.
 We then define the multipartite intrinsic non-localities using total correlation and dual total correlation, starting by defining and discussing multipartite intrinsic non-locality based on total correlation and then moving on to the one defined in terms of dual total correlation.
 We establish important identities (our chain rule) for total correlation and dual total correlation that allow us to use arguments similar to those presented for the tripartite scenario to prove that the multipartite intrinsic non-localities, presented in this paper, are additive, convex upper bounds on device-independent conference key agreement capacity in the general $M$-partite case.
 Then, we give a general overview of device-independent conference key agreement for the tripartite case and define the DI conference key agreement capacity.
 Finally, we show that tripartite intrinsic no-locality is an upper bound on DI conference key agreement capacity for the tripartite situation and provide arguments to show that multipartite intrinsic non-locality upper bounds the $M$-partite DI conference key agreement capacity, for all finite $M$.

-As other contributions, we calculate upper bounds on quantum tripartite intrinsic non-locality using eavesdropper attacks similar to those from \cite{kaur2020fundamental} and \cite{arnon2021upper}, which were used to calculate upper bounds on quantum intrinsic non-locality.
-We plot quantum tripartite intrinsic non-locality versus parity-CHSH violation using these attacks, and we compare these to lower bounds calculated from \cite{ribeiro2018fully}.
-We also consider a noise model in which each share of the tripartite state passes through a qubit depolarising channel.
-We plot quantum tripartite intrinsic non-locality versus the depolarizing parameter $p_{\text{dep}}$ for this noise model and compare it to the lower bound calculated in~\cite{ribeiro2018fully}.
+As other contributions, we calculate upper bounds on both quantum tripartite intrinsic non-localities using eavesdropper attacks similar to those from \cite{kaur2020fundamental} and \cite{arnon2021upper}, which were used to calculate upper bounds on quantum intrinsic non-locality.
+We plot quantum tripartite intrinsic non-locality versus parity-CHSH violation under these attacks, and we compare these to previously calculated lower bounds from \cite{ribeiro2018fully}.
+We also consider a noise model in which each share of the tripartite state passes through a qubit depolarizing channel.
+We plot quantum tripartite intrinsic non-localities versus the depolarizing parameter~$p_{\text{dep}}$ for this noise model and compare them to the lower bound from~\cite{ribeiro2018fully}.